Skimboards are board-riding vehicles specifically and technically designed for a particular form of skimming.

 Lighter boards are better for waves, so they glide far and fast without sinking, while heavier boards are preferred for flatland as they are more durable and easier to control.

-Slightly flexible skimboards are less prone to snapping like stiff boards, but they are slower, whereas stiffer skimboards can cut super fast through the water but can be rather sensitive to snapping.
+Slightly flexible skimboards are less prone to snapping than stiff boards, but they are slower, whereas stiffer skimboards can cut super fast through the water but can be rather sensitive to snapping.

 Again, this is mainly a personal preference based on your riding level and style.

-In the end, it's highly recommendable that you check out online forums, get out skimming with other skimmers, ask lots of questions and try all sorts of different skimboards before you make a decision.
+In the end, it's highly recommended that you check out online forums, get out skimming with other skimmers, ask lots of questions, and try all sorts of different skimboards before you make a decision.